Diligence

 LIQUID COLLECTIVE’S MITIGATION STRATEGY

 Part of Liquid Collective’s strategy to provide a secure and enterprise-grade liquid staking solution involves conducting sanctions checks on the protocol’s active validator set.
-Liquid Collective leverages the support of security-focused Node Operators that institute best practices, including multi-cloud/multi-region infrastructure, technical support teams, and security posturing (including double-sign protection).
+Liquid Collective leverages the support of security-focused Node Operators that institute best practices, including multi-cloud, multi-region infrastructure, technical support teams, and security posturing (including double-sign protection).

 Although the protocol’s validator set consists of prominent Node Operators, in the event that a slashing event occurs the protocol provides a robust Slashing Coverage Program, including Nexus Mutual cover, to mitigate the risk of Node Operator failures and network outages.
 This Slashing Coverage is provided to every LsETH holder via the LsETH user agreement.